M69 derby: Crowd trouble

 The fixture between the two clubs has historically been marred by incidents of violence.
 In September 1984, a pitch invasion took place two minutes into a First Division game at Highfield Road.
 In October 2004, trouble broke out in Coventry with police officers pelted with missiles.
 In February 2008, up to 100 hooligans were involved in a brawl on a street nearby to the Coventry Building Society Arena.
 On 3 March 2012, supporters of both clubs clashed on a street in Leicester, with windows on a mini-bus allegedly smashed.
 During the 2023–24 season, offensive banners were displayed on the M69 motorway ahead of both fixtures.

 Statistics

 The first fixture between the two clubs was a Second Division game on 27 September 1919 which resulted in a 1–0 win for Leicester.
-The biggest victory resulted in an 8–1 Leicester victory in the League Cup at Highfield Road on 4 December 1964.
+The biggest victory resulted in an 8–1 Leicester victory in the League Cup game at Highfield Road on 4 December 1964.

 Coventry have been heavily beaten on two other occasions at Filbert Street, with both matches ending in a 5–1 win for Leicester.
 The first was in 1924–25, when Arthur Chandler scored a hat-trick, and in 1984–85, when Gary Lineker scored a brace.

 Since moving to their current stadium in 2002, Leicester have never been defeated by Coventry.
 Coventry held the same record at the Coventry Building Society Arena from 2005 to 2011.
 Coventry were in the Premier League when they last won at Leicester on 7 April 2001.